MicrosoftDocs/well-architected/well-architected/security/tradeoffs.md

 > :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff: Increased chance of misconfiguration.** Reliably meeting performance targets depends on predictable implementations of the design.

-A misconfiguration or over-extension of security controls can lead to performance impact because of inefficient configuration.
+A misconfiguration or overextension of security controls can impact performance because of inefficient configuration.
 Examples of security control configurations that can affect performance include:

 - Firewall rule ordering, complexity, and quantity (granularity).